 Furthermore, welding will damage the galvanized covering at a distance beyond the stainless bead, leaving the steel unprotected.
 The zinc covering can protect exposed steel up to 3/16″ (4.8 mm) but not more.

 After welding, you always need to use zinc paint to protect the exposed areas.

-Since galvanized steel is regular steel with a zinc coating, there are no special welding rods for it so, you use the standard mild steel rods.
+Since galvanized steel is regular steel with a zinc coating, you don’t need special rods, you use the standard mild steel rods.

-Some manufactures offer optimized rods for the job, but they are the same rods with modified flux material to slightly reduce the zinc welding defects.
+Some manufacturers offer optimized rods for the job, but they are the same rods with modified flux material to slightly reduce the zinc defects.

 The basic rods such as the E7018 have a high silicon content that may result in cracking.
 Therefore, it’s always best to remove the coating if you want to weld with this rod.